3 Ways Manual Contract Processes Cost Companies Money

-We’ll be looking at both cost and risk in a two-part series.
-Later this week, we’ll look at the risks associated with manual processes; but first, below are some points on how manual processes drain company resources and how a cloud-based contract lifecycle management platform can solve the issues.
+Below are some points on how manual processes drain company resources and how a cloud-based contract lifecycle management platform can solve this issue.

-Without a platform in place that provides insight into deadlines, renewals, and all the information necessary to properly manage contracts, it’s difficult to track every date and stay on top of timelines.
-Being unable to manage these things means a company is able to take on less contracts, ultimately leading to less revenue and limiting the potential for future growth.
+Without a management platform in place that provides insight into contract deadlines, renewals, and all the information necessary to properly manage documents, it’s difficult to track every date and stay on top of timelines.
+Being unable to manage these things means a company is able to take on fewer contracts, ultimately leading to less revenue and limiting the potential for future growth.
 If the contracts that an organization already has aren’t able to be managed well, adding more contracts only complicates things.

 Failure to Enforce

-When there’s no clear insights into contracts, enforcing terms is not as simple.
+When there are no clear insights into contracts, enforcing terms is not as simple.
 Terms that go unfulfilled reduce the benefits of an agreement and make it more expensive in the end if the goods are not delivered as promised.
-The ability to monitor compliance well decreases the chances that another party won’t comply, ensuring the agreement is carried out by both sides.
+The ability to monitor compliance properly decreases the chances that another party won’t comply, ensuring the agreement is carried out by both sides.